Get to the choppa!

-- End of Days: This is one of Sarah’s favorite Arnold movies, but definitely targeted toward an older audience.
+- End of Days: This is one of Ashar’s favorite Arnold movies, but definitely targeted toward an older audience.
 It’s a bit of a horror mystery.

-- Eraser: Sarah likes the plot twist in this; it’s also definitely for older audiences.
+- Eraser: Ashar likes the plot twist in this; it’s also definitely for older audiences.

-- Total Recall: This sci-fi/fantasy movie has a lot of violence with what Sarah says “is really a pretty interesting story.”
+- Total Recall: This sci-fi/fantasy movie has a lot of violence with what Ashar says “is really a pretty interesting story.”

 - True Lies: A super-funny Arnold movie that involves him doing the tango.
 How could you pass that up?